ernestkamara/personal-blog/content/blog/exercise-most-repeating-character-in-a-sentence.md

   Write a function that's returns the first most repeating character in a sentence in Python.
 For ex.: "aabcddds" -> ("d", 3)
 ---
+# Python Mastery with Mosh

+### Exercise: Most repeating character in a sentence.

+Write a function that's returns the first most repeating character in a sentence in Python.

+For ex.: "aabcddds" -> ("d", 3)

 ```python
 def most_char_frequency(sentence):
     char_frequency = {}